15 Things Your Exterminator Won’t Tell You

 Your garbage can is inviting house flies home

 Your house may be perfectly clean, but if you keep your garbage in the garage until collection day, you may be inviting house flies into your house.
 Be less hospitable to house flies by choosing a garbage can with a tightly fitted lid, and rinse it out regularly (once or twice a month).
 You can also sprinkle borax inside for extra deterrence.
-Here are 13 secrets you may not know about your household pests.

 Don’t trust a house inspection